zlatinb/muwire/doc/design.md

 Nodes will periodically ping a pre-defined Destination for a JSON document containing the infohash of a new binary update package using signed datagrams.
 If the response indicates a newer version is available, the node will issue an automatic search for that infohash and download it, then prompt the user to install the update.

+### Web Of Trust

+Users may choose to "Trust" or "Blacklist" Destinations that return search results.
+This trust is local to the user, but it can be shared with others.
+Upon installation the user picks a username which does not need to be unique, but from which a globally unique "persona" is created by concatenating the human-readable username with @ and the b32 hash of the destination of their node.
+This persona is returned together with search results and when displayed in the UI the user is given the choice to trust or distrust them.